Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3iBW1DPBlD4.md

 ### Transcript

-> are there any recipes that sure won't change until one point oh probably i'm sure like iron to iron ingots probably won't change but i don't really know, yeah
+> are there any recipes that sure won't change until one point oh probably I'm sure like iron to iron ingots probably won't change but I don't really know, yeah
 >
 > [Music]